gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 This is the equation of motion for a freely falling particle.

 In flat spacetime: $$\Gamma = 0$$, straight lines.
-In curved spacetime: geodesics are curved — but they are the straightest possible paths.
+In curved spacetime: geodesics are curved, but they are the straightest possible paths.

 **The Riemann curvature tensor:**